-The purpose of the DC-MU1 District is first to provide a mixed-use commercial area that features a strong residential component comprised primarily of apartment and stacked row house style dwellings, above main floor commercial, but may also include stand alone apartment dwellings.
-Second, it is to take advantage of the proximity of the site to major transportation routes for hotel accommodation.
-And third, it is to provide for a market facility that may also incorporate seasonal outdoor market space for the market or community.
+The purpose of the DC-MU1 District is first to provide a mixed-use commercial area that could provide a strong residential component comprised primarily of apartment and stacked row house style dwellings, above main floor commercial, but may also include stand-alone apartment dwellings.
+Second, it may take advantage of the proximity of the site to major transportation routes for hotel accommodation.
+And third, it may provide for a market facility that may also incorporate seasonal outdoor market space for the market or community.